geniusnhu/ds-masterpiece-hugo/content/authors/admin/_index.md

 ### **About me**
 I'm Nhu Hoang, Data Scientist and Marketing Portfolio Planning Specialist in Amway Japan.
 I earned Master Degree in Interdisciplinary Studies from Tohoku University, Japan with research on using Regression model to predict the Wind power price and improve the learning curve.

 I own decent foundation and acquired rich experience in Data Science, Analytics within various industries.
-My current focus is time series forecasting and tree-based models in applcation of predicting customer behavior.
+My current focus is time series forecasting and tree-based models in application of predicting customer behavior.